partnercloudsupport/aws-amplify-unicorntrivia-workshop/README.md

         }
      })
 ```
+**TODO MIGUEL**

-Explain what the code does.
+**Explain what the code does**.
 So we do a subscribe to the mutation called onCreateQuestion then do something with state.

 1. Find the function named “listenForAnswers” and paste in the following code.
 ```